Sept. 19th - Oct - 20th, 2013 – Production

 It’s Only Life is the newest musical revue of John’s songs, co-conceived and directed by Daisy Prince.
 It was developed at Musical Theatre Works and had a full production as part of 2004’s first Summer Play Festival in New York City.
 In January of 2006, it was performed in a concert version as part of Lincoln Center’s American Songbook series and was recorded for the PS Classics label (with that same amazing cast) the following week.

 The extraordinary performers participating in the recording are Brooks Ashmanskas, Andrea Burns, Gavin Creel, Jessica Molaskey and Billy Porter.
 John is at the piano accompanying them.
 The show features 23 songs which span John’s career, 14 of which have not been recorded by John before.
-There are vocal arrangements by Jeff Blumenkrantz and Jason Robert Brown as well as John.
+There are vocal arrangements by Jason Robert Brown as well as John.
 The songs included are:

 1. THE ARTIST AT 40 (All)